gqqnbig/ConflictBench/README.md

 `MergeTools` folder contain 5 merge tools used in this experiment.

 `Resource` folder contain 3 folders including `output`, `workspace` and `merge_scenarios`.
 `merge_scenarios` folder stores all 180 merge scenarios.
+The download link is https://drive.google.com/file/d/1UyHKtQEyFiIcfi-Y1aEmmpNbOQns645M/view?usp=drive_link.
 There are 180 folders named with the project name in `merge_scenarios` folder.
 In each project folder, there is only one folder named with commit hash.
 The commit hash is developers’ merged version m in paper.
 In each commit folder, there are 8 folders.
 4 folders are tool execution reuslts corresponding to FSTMerge/JDime/IntelliMerge/AutoMerge.
 4 folders are origin versions include base/left/right/child.
 Only the conflicting file remained in these folders.
 All other files are removed.
 `workspace` is temp folder during experiments.
 `output` contain all experiment results.